All Episodes

 It's a career and it's the definition of who they are.

-Other people find full-time work, and it is a career in the sense that there is advancement if you do well, but they may be not doing what they love.
+Other people find full-time work and it is a career in the sense that there is advancement if you do well, but they may be not doing what they love.

-But and that those that's the group I'm talking about.
+And that's the group I'm talking about.

 Because a career is where you devote yourself to improving and advancing, climbing the ladder, as it were.

-We're not even developing careers for people to exploit and to experience and to conquer.
+I'm sorry, with only 47% of working adults working full-time, we're not even developing careers for people to exploit and to experience and to conquer.

 Now, this is massive change from what the American jobs universe used to be.